Bioorthogonal Chemical Reactions

 Through her research at the University of California, Berkeley, Bertozzi discovered several innovations including the concept of biorthogonal chemical reactions.
 Bioorthogonal chemical reactions are unique because they don’t interact with molecules.
 This allows scientists to observe how proteins, sugars, and lipids behave within live cells and organisms without worrying about dangerous consequences.
 Bertozzi has used chemical imaging to observe sugar molecules in live animals.
 Chemical imaging is a process done by a machine to create a visual image of everything inside the sample that is being observed, similar to an x-ray machine.
 She has also used this mapping technique to observe the behavior of patterns in organisms that can cause cancer.

-Bertozzi’s position as a distinguished faculty member at the University of California, Berkeley has allowed her to mentor students and postdoctoral fellows over the span of her career.
-She is also credited with creating the University of California, Berkeley Chemical Biology Graduate Program.
+Carolyn Bertozzi is the Anne T. and Robert M. Bass Professor in the School of Humanities and Sciences and Professor, by courtesy, of Radiology and of Chemical and Systems Biology at Stanford University.
+Bertozzi is also the Director of Stanford University’s institute of Chemistry, Engineering and Medicine for Human Health (ChEM-H).
+She was previously a faculty member at the University of California, Berkeley and is also credited with creating the University of California, Berkeley Chemical Biology Graduate Program.
 Bertozzi’s work enabled her to start Redwood Bioscience with a former graduate student, David Rabuka in 2008.
 Redwood Bioscience is creating novel protein drugs with properties that focus on in-house product development and is in close collaboration with other pharmaceutical and biotechnology companies.